Key Takeaways

 • Short-term depression symptoms

+It’s important to note, though, that these are known side effects and not necessarily indications of an overdose.
 Drug overdose symptoms that require immediate emergency medical attention include difficulty breathing, seizures, or a loss of consciousness.

-What To Do If You’re Experiencing Melatonin Overdose Symptoms
+What to Do if You’re Experiencing Melatonin Overdose Symptoms

 If you suspect you or someone else is experiencing a melatonin overdose, contact a poison control center.
 You can talk to a poison expert at PoisonHelp.org or by calling (800) 222-1222 in the U.S.